The ArcelorMittal Orbit is a unique attraction located in the Queen Elizabeth Olympic Park in London.

 Best time to visit ArcelorMittal Orbit

-Visitors must meet the following criteria: be at least 1.3 meters in height and at least eight years old, weigh under 130kg (22 stone), and riders must be at least eight years old.
+Visitors must meet the following criteria: be at least 1.3 meters (4.2 feet) in height and at least eight years old, weigh under 130 kg (287 pounds), and riders must be at least eight years old.
 For better protection, wear long sleeves or protective elbow pads.

 The Slide is not suitable for children under eight years old, pregnant women, individuals with back problems, claustrophobia, heart problems, vertigo, epilepsy, or those under 4 ft 3 in (130 cm) or over 287 lbs (130 kg).

-No, The Slide is not covered by the London Pass.
-However, depending on availability, London Pass holders can upgrade on the day.
+The Slide is not included in the London Pass.
+Nevertheless, subject to availability, London Pass holders can upgrade on the day of their visit.

 A limited number of lockers are situated at the base of the sculpture.
 To use the lockers, a £1 coin is required for operation, and this amount is refundable.